 When a host/domain name is submitted, this translator first finds the respective IP address, and possibly some related addresses and all the available aliases.
 Then the translator finds the official host/domain names for each of the entered or obtained addresses and further existing aliases.
 In the end, if the Whois YES button above is checked (or the -w flag specified at the command prompt), locally installed BW whois is called for all host/domain names found (or entered).
 If it fails to find anything, try the links above.

-Command prompt use (examples at the end of this page):
+Command line use (examples at the end of this page):

 Usage: gh [-w] host/domain_name gh [-w] IP_address gh initial_IP_address number_of_IP_addresses -w : get also the whois information